How a Tiny Candle Can Light Up Lives: An Inspirational Story to Brighten Your Day

 psdhingra

-The story has a very deep meaning.
+Hi everyone, the story has a very deep meaning.
 Simply liking or appreciating the story is not enough.
-Everyone, maybe a leader or manager, needs to take a lesson from the story that even the lowest rung employee of your organization has to play a vital role in the development of the organization as well as lending support or supplementing the role of even the top boss.
+Everyone, whether a leader or manager, needs to take a lesson from the story that even the lowest rung employee of your organization has a vital role in the development of the organization, as well as in lending support or supplementing the role of even the top boss.

-So, better try to recognize the potential of each of your subordinates, which we usually ignore, and respect him and his job for the betterment of your own role as well as the organization on the whole.
+So, better try to recognize the potential of each of your subordinates, which we usually ignore, and respect them and their job for the betterment of your own role as well as the organization as a whole.

 A Candle